How to Export Photos Scanned with Pic Scanner Gold

 - Tap Export.
 Choose whether to Exclude or Include captions (‘Exclude’ allows free, unlimited exports.
 ‘Include’ imprints any captions that you have input underneath the photos; it can be unlocked with a one-time purchase)

 - Sharing options are displayed.
-Choose from the popular options shown, or tap Show all to see more options.
+Choose the desired option.

-- Photos: This saves to Photos app on your iPhone or iPad, PicScanner folder.
+- Select “Save X Items” (Red arrow in the screenshot above): This saves to Photos app on your iPhone or iPad, PicScanner folder.
 No internet is needed.
 If you have wi-fi and have enabled iCloud, photos also sync to Photos app on your computer and other iOS devices.

 The options below require an internet connection.
 If using mobile data, data charges may apply.